 At the Stillwater History Museum new exhibits open throughout the year, allowing for a different experience each time you visit.
 This fall the museum is proud to present three new exhibits, which will be on display until summer of 2018.
-Stay tuned for the Study of Civil War Quilts 1850-1865 traveling show this winter and our new oil exhibit this spring.
+Our new "Remembering the Holiday's" exhibit takes you back to a childhood Christmas where pie was in the oven and paper snowflakes helped decorate for the season.
+Stay tuned for our new oil exhibit this spring.
 Visit often to keep learning about new chapters of Stillwater's history.

 How Dry Was It?
 Prohibition in Stillwater